 "Mike.
 I'm not going to get mad.
-I might give it a try if you slow down enough so we can figure out what's happening."
+I might give delivering papers a try if you slow down enough so we can figure out what's happening."

-When he slowed down enough that we had an actual conversation, I said I'd help Mike get started, and we'd see what happened.
+When he slowed down enough to listen, I said I'd help Mike get started, and we'd see what happened.
 I did need to make some money, but mainly, I didn't want to leave Mike stranded, without transportation.